BennoMan123/Contact_List_Project/README.md

   * Implemented boolean that turns to false if something has been added to the contact.
 * Updated Javadocs folder.
 * Made sure that the list sorts in each method that need to print the list in main.

+12/2/23 Part 1:
+* Fixed some comments in main and contact classes.
+  * Updated javadocs folder.
+* Fixed imports in main class.